danchoi/vnews/README.markdown

 session started and you want to refresh your view of the items to reflect the latest data in MySQL.

-* You change the width of the Vim window displaying the item list.
-Vnews can adjust the column widths to fit your new window width if you reload your item list.
+* You changed the width of the Vim window displaying the item list.
+Vnews can adjust the column widths in the item list to fit your new window width if you reload your item list.